© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Sutton Common, 200m south of The Bung is a scheduled monument protected by Historic England under reference 1010129.
 View the official record →

-Bowl barrow on Sutton Common is a Neolithic or Bronze Age burial mound situated 200 metres south of The Bung in Sussex.
+Bowl barrow on Sutton Common, 200m south of The Bung, is a Bronze Age funerary monument consisting of a simple earthen mound characteristic of the barrow cemetery tradition in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010129.

 Bowl barrow on Sutton Common, 200m south of The Bung is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010129.